flej01/timeformatConvertor/README.md

 print(convertedTime)
 ```
 ## Output
 You will see converted time in 24 hour format.
-User will see in this case 13:42:12.
+In this case it will be: 13:42:12.